 Some argue that certain things should remain a mystery until marriage, but really, what is the mystery?
 Everyone knows what a vagina and a penis look like.
 You either have one or you know someone who does.
 Again, what is the mystery?
 Being a nudist does not remove the mystery of sexuality, it removes the obsession with sexuality.
 Everyone has got one, everyone has seen one, let's move on.

 Others will say that they are too fat, too skinny, too ugly, or whatever.
 I feel sorry for those people because they are giving others the power to decide how they feel about themselves.
 They do not live in your body, they should not decide what you do to feel comfortable and good about yourself.
-If you have body issues, take a look at Honoring my body.
 On the other hand, if it's you that thinks others are too fat, too skinny or too ugly, then I feel sorry for you, because you're probably just unhappy about life in general.

 There is also nudism as a source of healing from physical or emotional trauma, be it from disfigurement or sexual abuse.
 By both omission and commission, society teaches us that being nude makes us more vulnerable, but when you can learn to become comfortable around others in that state, it indicates that healing is taking place.
 You become able to look all around and see others with their scarred imperfect bodies and realize that you're equal and accepted, not inferior.
 This is perhaps simplistic, but it is no less valid.
 I know from personal experience.